IEatChu/Roger.github.io/essays/software engineering.md

 ## Skills I Want to Improve

 I know the basics of several programming languages, including Java, Python, C, and C++, but I am not confident using them yet.
-I have only taken tutorials, and I want to practice more so that I can become better at writing code.
-I aim to improve my skills in these languages and understand how each line of code works.
-I want to improve at solving problems with code and writing more efficient programs.
+My goal is to deepen my coding skills so I can turn my passion for game design into something real.
+To achieve this, I want to improve my understanding of how each line of code works and how to write better, more efficient programs.
+I aim to build my confidence and improve my ability to solve problems with code step by step.

 ## Experiences I Hope to Develop